vikyol/articles/aws-kms-governance.md

 ```

 ### VPC Endpoint Policy
 VPC endpoint policies are resource policies that are specific to VPC endpoints.
-They allow you to control which VPCs and subnets can access the VPC endpoint and which AWS services the endpoint can access.
+They allow you to control which VPCs and subnets can access the VPC endpoint and which AWS services the endpoint can reach.
 VPC endpoint policies are used to grant permissions to resources that are accessed through the VPC endpoint and are managed independently of IAM policies.

-By attaching a VPC endpoint policy, it is possible to limit the allowed API operations that the applications can invoke through a VPC endpoint.
+By attaching a VPC endpoint policy, it is possible to limit the allowed API operations that applications can invoke through VPC endpoints.

-e.g. The following policy only allows encrypt and decrypt operations on the key specified by the resource ID.
+E.g. The following policy only allows encrypt and decrypt operations on the key specified by the resource ID.
 ```
 {
    "Statement":[